 A care plan is a guide that allows you to have a say in your family’s health care.
-It is important to know what your family wants, and what options are in case of a crisis or diagnosis.
-This will set action steps, give you a directory of service providers in case of an incident.
+It is important to know what your family wants, and what the options are in case of a crisis or diagnosis.
+This will set action steps and lay out a directory of service providers in case of an incident.

-Phase 4: The moment the plan is needed to put professionals into action, Clelia’s team will help with coordinating the care plan if the family desires.
+Phase 4: Execution, Management and Action – The moment the plan is needed to put professionals into action, our team can help coordinate the care plan.
+The preferences for our team’s level of involvement in managing the plan varies among individual families.
+We’re here for you if you need us.